rickli-cloud/headnet/README.md

 ## Deployment Options

 > [!NOTE]
-> The Node server does not support TLS and is best used behind a reverse proxy.
+> The provided server does not support TLS and is best used behind a reverse proxy.

 ### Docker

-Headnet is available as a distroless Docker container running Deno.
+Headnet is available as a distroless Docker container a [basic golang webserver](https://github.com/rickli-cloud/headnet/blob/main/server.go).

 #### Tags